Edward Stanley Gibbons: Early life

-Edward left school at the age of 15 and worked for a short while in the Naval Bank, Plymouth, before joining his father’s business after the death of his elder brother.
-William Gibbons encouraged his son's hobby and allowed him to set up a stamp desk in the chemist.
+Edward left school at the age of 15 and worked for a short while in the Naval Bank, Plymouth, before joining his father's business after the death of his elder brother.
+William Gibbons encouraged his son's hobby and allowed him to set up a stamp desk in the shop.

 Between 1861 and 1871 Gibbons was developing his own stamp business, although there is no evidence to suggest that he had advertised prices prior to 1864.
-In 1867, Edward’s father died and Edward took over the business.
+In 1867, Edward's father died and Edward took over the business.
 However, by this time he was heavily involved in stamp dealing and the pharmaceutical business his father had left him was sold.

 Stanley Gibbons & Co.

 On 29 January 1872, Edward (also known as Stanley) married Matilda Woon.
 Two years later, Gibbons decided to move to London to develop his stamp business and relocated to 25 The Chase, Clapham Common (South London).
 He employed women to tear up sheets of stamps in the evening from this address.
 Neighbours became curious of the number of women entering the premises and reported it to the local Watch Committee, however they investigated and concluded that nothing unusual was happening there.

 Gibbons moved to Gower Street (London) in 1876.
 Gibbon's first wife, Matilda, died on 11 August 1877 in Devon from a wasting disease, marasmus.
-The Post Office Directory lists the main occupier of the Gower Street property as ‘Stanley Gibbons & Co publishers’ or ‘Stanley Gibbons & Co postage stamp dealers’.
+The Post Office Directory lists the main occupier of the Gower Street property as 'Stanley Gibbons & Co publishers' or 'Stanley Gibbons & Co postage stamp dealers'.
 In 1887, Gibbons married his assistant and housemaid, Margaret Casey and in 1890, sold his business to Charles Phillips of Birmingham for £25,000 and retired.
 (It had first been offered to Theodor Buhl for £20,000.)
 In 1891, Phillips opened a shop at 435 The Strand, as well as keeping the office at 8 Gower Street.

-In 1892, two years after he had retired from business, Stanley bought the property “Cambridge Villa” in Cambridge Park, East Twickenham.
+In 1892, two years after he had retired from business, Stanley bought the property "Cambridge Villa" in Cambridge Park, East Twickenham.
 It was an impressive residence in a fashionable area of suburban London, near the banks of the Thames, alongside Marble Hill House (built by George II for one of his mistresses).
 Gibbons lived there until 1911.
 The house was demolished in 1960.